comet-ml/comet-mcp/examples/README.md

 When you call the optimization command, you don't need `--output` but you do need `--metrics-file` and the new `--metrics` name.

-For the `HierarchicalReflectiveOptimizer` we also need to provide the optimizing algorithm itself with a more powerful model:
+For the `HierarchicalReflectiveOptimizer` class we also need to provide the optimizing algorithm itself with a more powerful model:

 ```shell